prepare_bean() cleans raw occurrence records and

-# Load the raw occurrence data from the package
+Load raw data

 occ_file <- system.file("extdata", "Rusa_unicolor.csv", package = "bean")